-- Notify the Course Coordinator of the impending absence. - Within 24 hours of the student's return to class, contact the Course Coordinator to arrange a date and time to take the missed examination.
+Notify the Course Coordinator of the impending absence.

+- Within 24 hours of the student's return to class, contact the Course Coordinator to arrange a date and time to take the missed examination. - The missed written or practical exam must be completed within three days of returning to classes.